walling/bowling-score/README.md

 # Bowling Score

 This small project is a scoring system for bowling games.
+You can [try it online here](http://walling.github.io/bowling-score/).

 Implementation: